Reviewing your existing pensions

 Ensuring your pensions are invested in the right product, with competitive charges and investment funds that match your attitude to risk, can make the difference of thousands of pounds in retirement.
 At Giliker Flynn, we offer expert pension advice in Newcastle under Lyme and Stoke on Trent, our main aim is to ensure that you achieve your pension goals.

 Final Salary Pension Transfers

 Since Pension Freedom in 2015, we have since an incline in the number of people pursuing their options at retirement.
-Whilst a defined benefit pension or as it is more commonly know as, Final Salary pension, is often referred to as the ‘Gold Plated’ of pensions, the new flexibility in retirement has put less emphasis on the importance of a guaranteed income in retirement.
+Whilst a defined benefit pension (or as it is more commonly known a Final Salary pension) is often referred to as the ‘Gold Plated’ of pensions, the new flexibility in retirement has put less emphasis on the importance of a guaranteed income in retirement.

 Final salary pensions offer a guaranteed income in retirement that often increases by inflation each year.
 For the majority of people, this will always remain the most suitable option in retirement and the income offered is unlikely to be beaten by an alternative pension arrangement.
 This being said, however, aside from Public Sector pensions, you are able to transfer the pension into a personal arrangement instead of taking your benefits directly with the scheme.
 This is called a Cash Equivalent Transfer Value.
 You are entitled to a free transfer value every year, and it is based on the value of the benefits given up.

 Although a personal pension/drawdown plan will not offer you a guaranteed income in retirement, a transfer of benefits may be suitable depending on your circumstances.
 The following reasons may provide some justification for looking into a possible transfer from a final salary scheme:-

 - Marital status (ie if you are single or divorced and the scheme only offers a spouses pension)

 - You cannot access your pension early and you require the money now

 - You need more capital than the scheme is offering